 Step 1 - Pour Your Slab

 Actually, this is a lot of work with a lot of equipment that merits a step-by-step article of its own.
 Your average DIYer should start with an existing slab.
-If you're an advanced DIYer starting your building project literally from the ground up, make sure you have all necessary permits in hand before starting.
+If you're an advanced DIYer starting your building project literally from the ground up, make sure you have all the necessary permits in hand before starting.

-Mark out the boundary of your slab, check the level and excavate as necessary.
+Mark out the boundary of your slab, check the level, and excavate as necessary.
 Create a solid base of compacted gravel.
 Frame out the form with dimensional lumber.
 You may need rebar reinforcements, especially on the perimeter.